levino/letsencrypt-cert-service/README.md

 with loadbalancers and in this scenario be deployed on any node behind the loadbalancer without interrupting the live deployment.

-This service has been tested in a deployment orchestrated with [Tutum](https://tutum.co) and their haproxy [image](https://github.com/tutumcloud/haproxy) but should work fine in other setups too.
+This service has been tested in a deployment orchestrated with [Docker Cloud](https://cloud.docker.com/) and their haproxy [image](https://github.com/tutumcloud/haproxy) but should work fine in other setups too.

 ### Container configuration